Active Learning of Deep Neural Networks via Gradient-Free Cutting Planes

-Table \ref{reg_table} in Appendix \ref{subsec:reg} shows the root mean square error (RMSE) (see Definition \ref{def:rmse}), and left of Figure \ref{reg_seed0} provides a visualization of the final predictions of our method compared with a selection of baselines.
-We refer readers to Figure \ref{reg_complete} for the complete version.
-Our cutting-plane AL achieves the lowest train/test RMSE of 0.01/0.01, representing an over 80\%/75\% reduction compared to the next best-performing baseline.
-This superior performance remains consistent across random seeds, as demonstrated in the train/test error-bar plots right of Figure \ref{reg_seed0}, where our method consistently converges faster to the optimal classifier in terms of the number of queries.
+The numerical results are presented in Appendix \ref{subsec:reg} (Table \ref{reg_table}).
+The left of Figure \ref{reg_seed0} visualizes our method's final predictions against select baselines.
+Our cutting-plane AL achieves the lowest train/test RMSE of 0.01/0.01, reducing errors by over 80\%/75\% compared to the next best baseline.
+This strong performance is consistent across random seeds, as shown in the error-bar plots (right of Figure \ref{reg_seed0}), where our method converges faster to the optimal solution with fewer queries.